Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 ### SDK License

-A valid licence it is needed for using Signature SDK for JavaScript, the demo code include an evaluation licence.
+A valid licence is needed for using Signature SDK for JavaScript, the demo code includes an evaluation licence.

 ---

 ### Using the Signature SDK Sample Code

 * copy the files *signature_sdk.js* and *signature_sdk.wasm* from the Signature SDK for JavaScript zip file into the folder */demos/common/libs/*
-* create a folder called *digital-ink* within */sigCaptDialog/libs/will/*.
+* create a folder called *will* within */sigCaptDialog/libs/*.
+Within */will/*, create a new folder called *digital-ink*.
 * copy the folder from the downloaded WILL Ink SDK to the created above folder
     * */sigCaptDialog/libs/will/digital-ink*
 * start a command prompt in the root folder